EtoileLion/StarTrekAdventuresRoll20/README.md

 ## FAQ
 * *The fonts don't look right!*
   You're using Chrome or Firefox and have not allowed "Unsafe" Scripts (Mixed HTTPS and HTTP content) on the page.
-Click the little shield icon at the right end of the address bar.
+Click the little shield icon in the address bar, and either "Disable Protection for now" (Firefox), or "Load unsafe scripts" (Chrome).
+You will have to do this every time you open roll20.
+Nothing I can do about it, problem's on Roll20's end.

 * *I want to roll something without using the sheet.
 How do?*
   The command specifications for Challenge Rolls are: